particle-iot/docs/src/content/getting-started/hardware/cellular-overview.md

 <sup>4</sup>The U270 model supports 900/2100 MHz for 3G (UMTS/HSPA) and 900/1800 MHz for 2G (GPRS/EDGE).
 It is typically used in Europe, Asia, and Africa.
 It is used by some carriers in South America (with a 3rd-party SIM card).

-<sup>5</sup>The B Series B402, E Series LTE, and Electron LTE cannot be used outside of the United States, Canada, and Mexico at this time.
+<sup>5</sup>The B-Series B402, E-Series LTE, and Electron LTE cannot be used outside of the United States, Canada, and Mexico at this time.

 <sup>6</sup>For LTE Cat M1 bands, see [LTE Cat M1](#lte-cat-m1) below.